aws-samples/amazon-kinesis-analytics-beam-taxi-consumer/README.md

 $ aws s3 cp --recursive --exclude '*' --include 'amazon-kinesis-replay-*.jar' 's3://«AWS bucket name»/target/' .

-$ java -jar amazon-kinesis-replay-1.0.jar -objectPrefix artifacts/kinesis-analytics-taxi-consumer/taxi-trips-partitioned.json.lz4/dropoff_year=2018 -streamName «Kinesis data stream name» -streamRegion «AWS region» -speedup 720
+$ java -jar amazon-kinesis-replay-*.jar -objectPrefix artifacts/kinesis-analytics-taxi-consumer/taxi-trips-partitioned.json.lz4/dropoff_year=2018 -streamName «Kinesis data stream name» -streamRegion «AWS region» -speedup 720
 ```

 Once data is being ingested into the Kinesis data stream, you can start the processing with the Beam pipeline.
-Just navigate to the created Kinesis Data Analytics application in the management console and press the
+Just navigate to the created Kinesis Data Analytics application in the management console and press the run button.
-run botton.
 You can then find the generated metrics in an Amazon CloudWatch dashboard that has already been created.

 ![CloudWatch Dashboard Screen Shot](misc/cloudwatch-dashboard-screenshot.png?raw=true)

-To execute the Beam pipeline in a batch processing fashion.
+By default, the Beam pipeline will only output of the overall trip count.
+To obtain a more fine grained visualisation per borough, you need to change the configuration of the application: Navigate to the Kinesis Analytics application and choose configure.
+Then, change the value of the property `OutputBoroughs` from `false` to `true` in the property group BeamApplicationProperties under Properties.

+Once the application has been reconfigured and is running again, it will output the trip count per borough for all new events.
+However, it does not backfill these metrics for events that have already been processed.
+To backfill these fine grained metrics for historic values, you can execute the Beam pipeline in a batch processing fashion on EMR.
 Connect to the provisioned Amazon Elastic Map Reduce cluster and submit the Jar file of the Beam pipeline to Apache Flink.

 ```
 $ ssh -C -D 8157 hadoop@«EMR master node DNS name»